Cost to Move a Radiator

 Building Regulations for Moving Radiators

-In most cases, you do not need any form of building regulations approval in order to move a radiator.
+In most cases, you do not need Building Regulations approval in order to move an existing radiator to a new position.

-You may need to seek building regulations approval if you complete any of the following as a part of the job:
+However, Building Regulations may apply if you complete any of the following as part of the job:

-• Install a new or replacement heating system or boiler
+• Installing a new or replacement heating system or boiler.

-• Install an additional radiator to your existing heating system
+• Installing an additional radiator to your existing heating system.

-If you are unsure of whether or not you are going to need building regulations approval for your job at hand, then it is always best to seek advice from a professional before going ahead with the work.
+If you're unsure whether you need approval for your job, it's best to seek advice from a professional before going ahead with the work.

 Cost of Moving a Radiator